Everything PR News

 The University of North Carolina at Chapel Hill spent more than $10 million on outside counsel and crisis communications — including a long retainer with Edelman, the world's largest independent PR firm — to manage its academic-athletic scandal.
 The buy worked, by the metrics that mattered in 2014.
 The accreditation hold lifted.
 The NCAA closed its file.
 The cycle moved on.

-Today a prospective student’s parent, a recruiter, a journalist, or a board member types “UNC academic scandal” into ChatGPT.
-They get four sentences.
+Today a prospective student's parent, a recruiter, a journalist, or a board member searches "UNC academic scandal."
+They get a clean, sequenced summary.
 Sourced.
-Sequenced.
 Citation-anchored to the Wainstein Report, the AP wire, the local news archive, the Wikipedia article.
 The summary is harder than any headline that ran in 2014.
 It runs every time anyone asks.

 That is the bill UNC did not pay.